-- 1. Bullying (1st offense) - 2.
-Theft, \$100 \$500, or a municipal citation - 3.
-Vandalism under \$500.00 or a municipal citation - 4.
-Fighting - 5.
-Intimidation or threat - 6.
-Possession of false identification or school keys - 7.
-Violating school handbook rules (Level three behavior)
+- Bullying/Harassment - Theft, \$100 \$500, or a municipal citation - Vandalism under \$500.00 or a municipal citation - Fighting - Intimidation or threat - Possession of false identification or school keys - Violating school handbook rules (Level three behavior)

 The student-athlete will be suspended 25% of current (or next sport if out of season) sports season competition dates, or to be extended into successive season if the entire suspension is not served within the season during which the offense occurs.
 During the suspension period a student-athlete will be expected to practice with the team, and complete the season.